 The most important part of traveling out-of-state with your child after your divorce is to get permission from your child’s other parent and/or legal guardians.
 Keep on reading for the answer of Can a parent take a child out of state with joint custody?

-If you are not sure whether there are any requirements in your order, you should consult a knowledgeable family court attorney in your area before you make any travel plans out-of-state with your child.
+If you are not sure whether there are any requirements in your order, you should consult a knowledgeable family court attorney in your area before you make any trip plans out-of-state with your child.

 What Kind of Documentation Do I Need from My Child’s Co-Parent?